Where Are Ü Now: Critical reception

-"Where Are Ü Now" received critical acclaim.
+Receiving critical acclaim, "Where Are Ü Now" has been widely considered by critics as a turning point in Bieber's career, with him receiving mainstream critical recognition and marking a shift away from his earlier image as a teen pop idol.
 Billboards Jason Lipshutz included "Where Are Ü Now" in its "Top 10 Songs of 2015 (So Far)" list, stating that "[t]his is the Justin Bieber we've been waiting for: emotive, vulnerable and smart enough to join forces with two of electronic music's most reliable maestros.
 The combination of Justin Bieber's moving falsetto and Skrillex and Diplo's tangled knot of beats makes 'Where Are U Now' a deserved (and much-needed) triumph."
 Ryan Dombal of Pitchfork wrote the track is "unexpected in all the best ways.
 It tones down everything you know about Skrillex while retaining his knack for dynamics.
 Diplo puts his own 10-ton-glowstick tendencies aside as the song combines sharp dancehall stabs and a gloriously sad Eastern melody in a way that recalls golden-age Timbaland.
 And Justin Bieber sings with something akin to actual human emotion."
 Markus Papadatos of Digital Journal called it "superb", noting that the song "marks one of Justin Bieber's best vocal performances to date: it is soothing, controlled, delicate and most importantly, extremely radio friendly."
 Khal of Complex noted that "the beauty is that instead of Bieber being the main dish, he's more the icing on the cake, setting a somber tone that leads into the hypnotic, emotive track."
 Jon Pareles of The New York Times named it " four minutes of high-tech bliss: a sweet-voiced mixture of longing and recrimination, a lonely plaint with a dance beat."